Stock of northeast arctic cod

-The spawning stock (Gadus morhua) of northeast arctic cod is at a high level.
-The northeast arctic cod is the largest cod stock in the world.
+The spawning stock of Northeast Arctic cod (Gadus morhua) is currently at a medium level.
+The Northeast Arctic cod is the largest cod stock in the world.

 What is being monitored?